Tunde Ogbeha: Senate career

 In 1998, Ogbeha and his close friend General David Medaese Jemibewon, a former military governor of Oyo State, were a team in Kogi State.
-In the April 1999 elections, Ogbeha ran for the Senate and was elected to represent Kogi West on the platform of People's Democratic Party (PDP), while Jemibewon obtained the ministerial post allocated to Kogi State in the new government.
+In the April 1999 elections, Ogbeha ran for the Senate and was elected to represent Kogi West on the platform of Peoples Democratic Party (PDP), while Jemibewon obtained the ministerial post allocated to Kogi State in the new government.

 In 2003, Ogbeha and David Jemibewon were rivals for the Kogi West PDP senate candidacy.
 However, Ogbeha was backed by president Olusegun Obasanjo.

 He was chosen as PDP candidate and reelected to the Senate in April 2003.

-Ogbeha was appointed chairman of the Senate Committee on Water Resources, in which role he attended the Fourth World Water Forum, March 16–22, 2006, in Mexico city.
+Ogbeha was appointed chairman of the Senate Committee on Water Resources, in which role he attended the Fourth World Water Forum, March 16–22, 2006, in Mexico City.

 In a December 2005 interview, Ogbeha said "The constitution was made without the thought that we will have cowboys who will operate it and these cowboys are bringing us shame and disgrace".
 He strongly criticized the current leaders for wanton and unbridled corruption.

 As senator for Kogi West, Ogbeha advocated a new Kogi State comprising the Okun Yorubas and the people of Kogi Central.
 He said that the people of Kogi East should constitute a separate state.

 He chose not to run for another term in 2007.

 Outgoing President Olusegun Obasanjo had been campaigning for Tunde Ogbeha to become National Secretary of the PDP, which may have been the reason for Ogbeha' decision, but eventually he gave his support to Alhaji Abubakar Kawu Baraje as PDP secretary.

 Later career

 After leaving the Senate, Ogbeha became Chairman of the Confluence Cable Network, Kogi State's first private broadcasting station.

 He also became a member of the board of Falcon Securities, a stock brokerage established by Peter Ukuoritsemofe Ololo in 1993.
-Ololo was arrested in 2009 by the Economic and Financial Crimes Commission on charges that a huge portion of the loans taken by Ololo’s firms were carried out illegally.
+Ololo was arrested in 2009 by the Economic and Financial Crimes Commission on charges that a huge portion of the loans taken by Ololo's firms were carried out illegally.
 Ogbeha was not implicated in the charges.

 In July 2009, President Umaru Musa Yar'Adua appointed Tunde Ogbeha to the Board of the Niger Delta Development Commission, representing the non-oil-producing North Central region.